 Featherwhisker returned to the den at that moment.
 Spottedpaw was no longer with him.
 Mosspaw assumed he had given Spottedpaw some sort of task to keep her away while what was about to happen happened.

 "Goosefeather did it," Featherwhisker meowed without hesitation.
-"He asked me where the deathberries were.
+"He asked me where to find deathberries around the territory.
 I didn't tell him.
-I assume he found them anyway, even though I hid them from him.
+I assume he found them anyway, even though never told him where he could find them.
 He told everyone that Mistypaw accidentally ate them—even me.
 I see now that was not the case," Featherwhisker added with a quick glance at the pile of deathberry mush left by Mosspaw's recent step.